Tight Robot Packing in the Real World: A Complete Manipulation Pipeline with Robust Primitives: Abstract

 \section{Abstract}

-Advances in sensor technologies, object detection algorithms, planning frameworks and hardware designs have motivated the deployment of robots in warehouse automation.
-A variety of such applications, like order fulfillment or packing tasks, require picking objects from unstructured piles and carefully arranging them in bins or containers.
-Desirable solutions need to be low-cost, easily deployable and controllable, making minimalistic hardware choices desirable.
-The challenge in designing an effective solution to this problem relates to appropriately integrating multiple components, so as to achieve a robust pipeline that minimizes failure conditions.
-The current work proposes a complete pipeline for solving such packing tasks, given access only to RGB-D data and a single robot arm with a vacuum-based end-effector, which is also used as a pushing finger.
-To achieve the desired level of robustness, three key manipulation primitives are identified, which take advantage of the environment and simple operations to successfully pack multiple cubic objects.
-The overall approach is demonstrated to be robust to execution and perception errors.
-The impact of each manipulation primitive is evaluated by considering different versions of the proposed pipeline, which incrementally introduce reasoning about object poses and corrective manipulation actions.
+Many order fulfillment applications in logistics, such as packing, involve picking objects from unstructured piles before tightly arranging them in bins or shipping containers.
+Desirable robotic solutions in this space need to be low-cost, robust, easily deployable and simple to control.
+The current work proposes a complete pipeline for solving packing tasks for cuboid objects, given access only to RGB-D data and a single robot arm with a vacuum-based end-effector, which is also used as a pushing or dragging finger.
+The pipeline integrates perception for detecting the objects and planning so as to properly pick and place objects.
+The key challenges correspond to sensing noise and failures in execution, which appear at multiple steps of the process.
+To achieve robustness, three uncertainty-reducing manipulation primitives are proposed, which take advantage of the end-effector's and the workspace's compliance, to successfully and tightly pack multiple cuboid objects.
+The overall solution is demonstrated to be robust to execution and perception errors.
+The impact of each manipulation primitive is evaluated in extensive real-world experiments by considering different versions of the pipeline.
+Furthermore, an open-source simulation framework is provided for modeling such packing operations.
+Ablation studies are performed within this simulation environment to evaluate features of the proposed primitives.